mikejsavage/hirveserv/README.md

   See `src/config.lua` for a full list of settings and their defaults.

-3. Move the modules folder  into `/var/lib/hirveserv` (or whatever you set `dataDir` to in the config).
+4. Move the modules folder  into `/var/lib/hirveserv` (or whatever you set `dataDir` to in the config).

-On first run it will prompt you to create an admin account and give you a password for it, which you should be able to connect normally with.
+5. The first time you run hirveserv it will prompt you to make an admin account.

+6. After that you can run hirveserv like any other service.

-You can then `/chat 1 help` to get a list of commands.
+Once you've connected you can `/chat 1 help` to get a list of commands.

 If you would like to run more than one instance simultaneously, hirveserv looks at its first command line argument for an alternative